MeisterSeSe/LLMBenchmark/README.md

 ## Repository Structure

 - `README.md`: This file, providing an overview of the benchmark study.
-- `full_report.pdf`: Comprehensive report with detailed analysis and evaluation matrices.
+- `Document/document.pdf`: Comprehensive report with detailed analysis and evaluation matrices.
-- `plots/`: Directory containing all performance plots.
+- `LLMBenchmark/graphs/`: Directory containing all performance plots.
-- `data/`: Raw data and responses from the language models.
+- `LLMBenchmark/results/`: Directory containing raw data and responses from the language models.
-- `scripts/`: Code used for evaluation and plot generation.
+- `LLMBenchmark/scripts/`: Code used for evaluation and plot generation.

 ## Methodology